open-spaced-repetition/py-fsrs/README.md

 # note: the following arguments are also the defaults
 scheduler = Scheduler(
-    parameters = (
+    parameters=(
         0.2172,
         1.1771,
         3.2602,
         16.1507,
         7.0114,
         0.57,
         2.0966,
         0.0069,
         1.5261,
         0.112,
         1.0178,
         1.849,
         0.1133,
         0.3127,
         2.2934,
         0.2191,
         3.0004,
         0.7536,
         0.3332,
         0.1437,
         0.2,
     ),
-    desired_retention = 0.9,
+    desired_retention=0.9,
-    learning_steps = (timedelta(minutes=1), timedelta(minutes=10)),
+    learning_steps=(timedelta(minutes=1), timedelta(minutes=10)),
-    relearning_steps = (timedelta(minutes=10),),
-    maximum_interval = 36500,
-    enable_fuzzing = True
+    relearning_steps=(timedelta(minutes=10),),
+    maximum_interval=36500,
+    enable_fuzzing=True
 )
 ```

 #### Explanation of parameters

 `parameters` are a set of 21 model weights that affect how the FSRS scheduler will schedule future reviews.
+If you're
-If you're not familiar with optimizing FSRS, it is best not to modify these default values.
+not familiar with optimizing FSRS, it is best not to modify these default values.

-`desired_retention` is a value between 0 and 1 that sets the desired minimum retention rate for cards when scheduled with the scheduler.
-For example, with the default value of `desired_retention=0.9`, a card will be scheduled at a time in the future when the predicted probability of the user correctly recalling that card falls to 90%.
-A higher `desired_retention` rate will lead to more reviews and a lower rate will lead to fewer reviews.
+`desired_retention` is a value between 0 and 1 that sets the desired minimum retention rate for cards when scheduled
+with the scheduler.
+For example, with the default value of `desired_retention=0.9`, a card will be scheduled at a time
+in the future when the predicted probability of the user correctly recalling that card falls to 90%.
+A higher
+`desired_retention` rate will lead to more reviews and a lower rate will lead to fewer reviews.

 `learning_steps` are custom time intervals that schedule new cards in the Learning state.
-By default, cards in the Learning state have short intervals of 1 minute then 10 minutes.
-You can also disable `learning_steps` with `Scheduler(learning_steps=())`
+By default, cards in the
+Learning state have short intervals of 1 minute then 10 minutes.
+You can also disable `learning_steps` with
+`Scheduler(learning_steps=())`

 `relearning_steps` are analogous to `learning_steps` except they apply to cards in the Relearning state.
+Cards
-Cards transition to the Relearning state if they were previously in the Review state, then were rated Again - this is also known as a 'lapse'.
-If you specify `Scheduler(relearning_steps=())`, cards in the Review state, when lapsed, will not move to the Relearning state, but instead stay in the Review state.
+transition to the Relearning state if they were previously in the Review state, then were rated Again - this is also
+known as a 'lapse'.
+If you specify `Scheduler(relearning_steps=())`, cards in the Review state, when lapsed, will not
+move to the Relearning state, but instead stay in the Review state.

 `maximum_interval` sets the cap for the maximum days into the future the scheduler is capable of scheduling cards.
+For
-For example, if you never want the scheduler to schedule a card more than one year into the future, you'd set `Scheduler(maximum_interval=365)`.
+example, if you never want the scheduler to schedule a card more than one year into the future, you'd set
+`Scheduler(maximum_interval=365)`.

 `enable_fuzzing`, if set to True, will apply a small amount of random 'fuzz' to calculated intervals.
-For example, a card that would've been due in 50 days, after fuzzing, might be due in 49, or 51 days.
+For example, a
+card that would've been due in 50 days, after fuzzing, might be due in 49, or 51 days.

 ### Timezone

 **Py-FSRS uses UTC only.**

 You can still specify custom datetimes, but they must use the UTC timezone.